tadija/AERecord/README.md

 All finders have optional parameter for `NSSortDescriptor` which is not used in these examples.

 #### General
-`class var entityName: String` is used across all other functions to reference custom `NSManagedObject` subclass.
-It must return correct class name.
-You may override this property in your custom `NSManagedObject` subclass if needed (but it should work out of the box generally).
-With that in order, if you need custom `NSFetchRequest`, you can use `createFetchRequest`, tweak it as you wish and execute with `AERecord`.
+If you need custom `NSFetchRequest`, you can use `createFetchRequest`, tweak it as you wish and execute with `AERecord`.

 ```swift
 // create request for any entity type